nikogarro/HellenicDrones/README.md

 ![εικόνα](https://github.com/nikogarro/HellenicDrones/assets/117863158/82b70a3e-ef3e-463a-a9da-129dfbf5db11)

-We can skip all of the above if we are gonna just use this project and follow the bellow steps on the (base) env.

-📢 It is not recomended as package issues might occures if future changes or prototyping happens.
+📘 We can skip all of the above if we are gonna just use this project and follow the below steps instead on the (base) env. 📢 It is not recomended as package issues might occures if future changes or prototyping happens.

 💡 Here is a fast getting started [tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) and a helpful conda [cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf).

 ## Installation of the Project

-Now let's start with the fun part start by typing on the activated conda environment in me case (yolov8).
+Now let's start with the fun part start by running on the activated conda environment in my case (yolov8):
 ```bash
 pip install ultralytics
 ```